 To get ready for each week I research and I spend some time on Pinterest looking for things that might be good for our letter activities for the week.
 I pin everything that looks interesting.
 My goal is to create a PINTEREST board for each letter of the alphabet.
 Follow me on Pinterest if you want to get copied on all the resources and ideas that I discover via Pinterest.

 To help support the design and hosting of this blog I include affiliate links in my posts.
 My hope is that you’ll become a fan of Happy and Blessed Home and use these links when you can.
 Your support helps me produce free printables and helps me stay online.

 Learn to Read Preschool Alphabet Letter K

 If you’re looking for a way to structure the start of your preschool day, I recommend using a Morning Board.
-You can follow the links to access about half of the Morning Board printables online for FREE.
-The other half are for subscribers only and as a subscriber you have many of the morning board printables at the bottom of your RSS feed.
 Click the links for the printables.
 For a complete list of our morning board printables click here: Morning Board.